cristian-5/Spin/Documentation/ControlFlow.md

 ## If Statements:

 The condition needs to be a **Bool** value, otherwise you'll get a *runtime error*.
-Syntax is similar to c++, you can omit the curly braces if there's only one statement to evaluate.
+Syntax is similar to *c++*, you can omit the curly braces if there's only one statement to evaluate.

 ``` swift